car251290/Beer-display-information/README.md

 Gets beers from the api, you can apply several filters using url paramaters, the available options are listed below. to display it in the App with the information of the beer!

+# The React
+Using the plataform of react I build some backgorund and Front-End to show information about beers, using an API.
+The React homepage contains a few small React examples with a live editor.
+Even if you don’t know anything about React yet, try changing their code and see how it affects the result.

 # React Native
 Using this example for getting the card and get information, in a best way I read it and code a better display information.